 The Ins & Outs of Smart Contract Gambling

-Last week I sat down with Kyle Pullicino, who is a System Developer at Casumo (online casino), and all-around blockchain enthusiast.
+We sat down with Kyle Pullicino, Owner of Phalanx Software Development for the iGaming Industry, and all-around blockchain enthusiast.
 He is involved in several projects, including the development of smart contract applications.
 As someone with a background in FinTech and Online Casinos, Kyle seemed the perfect person to talk to about the future of Smart Contract Casinos.
 Besides casino-specific topics, we also touched on bigger issues that come along with adoption and ultimately embracing of blockchain technology.

 Let’s start with the difficulties that are currently in the way of mass-adoption of smart contracts in the casino industry.
 Kyle gave us some unique insights on the wide-ranging issues that hinder the pace of development of blockchain casinos.
 Apart from the obvious reasons, including cost and speed to run fully decentralized apps (dApps), the main point seemed to be adapting to the new paradigm.

 The core principles in development philosophy between ‘traditional’ applications and smart contracts are quite different.
 Mainly the fact that traditional development allows for a margin of error, which is dealt by when it arises, is a huge one.
 When smart contracts are placed on the blockchain the transactions of the application become immutable.
 This notion of watertight application development is something that people need to get around to.

 Kyle elaborated by saying that the difficulty in finding developers was not the fact that devs that write Solidity (Ethereum’s programming language) are hard to find, but developers that can easily adopt this new paradigm are hard to find.